-Pulling the perfect shot of espresso barista-style takes skill, patience and practice with a professional-quality espresso machine, like the Capresso EC PRO.
+Pulling the perfect shot of espresso barista-style takes skill, patience and practice with a professional-quality espresso machine, like the EC Select.

 A perfect shot looks like a “mouse tail” coming out of the bottomless filter.